 This Creamy Greens Recipe is going to walk you through making a delicious side dish that is packed with greens that everyone will love.
 There is no better way to get your veggies in.

 You are going to love these dreamy Creamy Greens.
-Usually the vegetables on the Thanksgiving table are the exiled as the token healthy side dish.
-Note these Creamy Greens.
+Usually the vegetables on the Thanksgiving table are the exiled as the token healthy side dish, but not these Creamy Greens.
 These Creamy Greens will have everyone craving more.

 The dish comes together quickly once the frozen spinach is well drained.
 We cannot stress this enough, it is important to make sure the spinach drains well or the vegetables will be watery and never soak up the flavor of the garlic and cheese.
-That’s right they are wilted in a creamy garlic cheese sauce.
+The last thing you want to do, is mess up the creamy garlic cheese sauce.

 Just try them!

 Cream GreensCourse: SidesCuisine: AmericanDifficulty: Easy

 3, 10 oz bags of frozen spinach, completely thawed (you can also use kale or a combination)